AFatNiBBa/uneval/readme.md

 > ```

 ## Warning
-If you get any error while installing or the proxy are not stringified properly refer to the "warning" section of [this](https://github.com/AFatNiBBa/internal-prop#warning)
+If you get any error while installing or the Proxies are not stringified properly refer to the "warning" section of [this](https://github.com/AFatNiBBa/internal-prop#warning)

 ## Usage
 You can both import the package like this...